 Greyhound racing betting has received similar treatment and is legal in most states where horse racing is permitted.
 However, greyhound racing has a major image problem right now related to how dogs are treated and only a few states even have active greyhound tracks today.

-Legal Online Horse Racing Betting Sites and Apps
+Legal Online Horse Racing Betting Sites

 Online Horse Racing Betting